kosbarts/Commissioner/sources/checks/checks_variable.md

 monospaced or not.
 If the font is not trully monospaced, then no monospaced metadata should be set (as sometimes they mistakenly are...)

-Monospace fonts must:
+Requirements for monospace fonts:

-* post.isFixedWidth &quot;Set to 0 if the font is proportionally spaced, non-zero if
+* post.isFixedPitch - &quot;Set to 0 if the font is proportionally spaced, non-zero
-the font is not proportionally spaced (monospaced)&quot;
+if the font is not proportionally spaced (monospaced)&quot;
   www.microsoft.com/typography/otspec/post.htm

 * hhea.advanceWidthMax must be correct, meaning no glyph&#x27;s width value is